Skip to main content

 tip

-npm run cypress:e2e
+pnpm run cypress:e2e

-Step 6 - Configure & run the Github Actions
+Step 7 - Configure GitHub Actions

 name: Pull Request Screenshots